cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/declarative-basics.md

 2. At the top-level of your CloudBees CI managed controller click into the **pipelines** folder and then click on **New Item** in the left menu.
 Make sure you are in the **pipelines** folder. ![New Item](new-item.png?width=50pc)

 {{% notice note %}}
 It is considered a best practice to create and manage all of your CloudBees CI jobs in folders.
+Furthermore, we are leveraging the CloudBees Folders Plus plugin to limit the types of jobs that may be created in the folder to just three job types to include a Pipeline Catalog template based job that we will explore later in this workshop.
 {{% /notice %}}

 3. Enter ***insurance-frontend*** as the **Item Name** and select **Multibranch Pipeline** as the item type and click the **OK** button - again, make sure you are in your **pipelines** folder. ![New GitHub Multibranch Pipeline](github-multibranch-item.png?width=50pc)